Benwick921/Kali-Linux-Tools/README.md

 # .bashrc

 *If you dont want to use bash you must mess with your shell's config file.
-Every shell has it ouw config file and its oun syntax, modufying it yuo can get the same reslt.*
+Every shell has it own config file and its own syntax, modufying it yuo can get the same reslt.*

 In order to make `.bashrc` execute correctly remove `.bash_profile` or `.bash_login` files.
 Check if the curret shell is **bash** because other shells might not use `.profile` config file.
 You can check your shell with the following commands: